gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-01-detailed-controller.markdown

 title:  "Detailed controller"
 ---

-Well, that model is sitting pretty, now we want to hook into it and do actual stuff with it!
+Remember a couple of things we've covered - MVC (Model View Controller) and the "scaffolding" that created our model?
+As we mentioned back in the chapter "A Model Citizen", that scaffolding also generated a controller - and that's what we're going to focus on here: now that our model is sitting pretty, now we want to hook into it and do actual stuff with it!
 First things first, let's actually set up a database.
 Now, a full treatment of how to set up your database is outside the scope of this book - but here's what I've done:

 {% highlight bash %}
     mysql -uroot -p -e'CREATE DATABASE staff';